OWASP/CheatSheetSeries/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.md

 To enhance the security of this solution include the token in an encrypted cookie - other than the authentication cookie (since they are often shared within subdomains) - and then at the server side match it (after decrypting the encrypted cookie) with the token in hidden form field or parameter/header for AJAX calls.
 This works because a sub domain has no way to over-write an properly crafted encrypted cookie without the necessary information such as encryption key.

-A simpler alternative to an encrypted cookie is to hash the token with a secret salt known only by the server and place this value in a cookie.
+A simpler alternative to an encrypted cookie is to HMAC the token with a secret key known only by the server and place this value in a cookie.
 This is similar to an encrypted cookie (both require knowledge only the server holds), but is less computationally intensive than encrypting and decrypting the cookie.
-Whether encryption or a salted-hash is used, an attacker won't be able to recreate the cookie value from the plain token without knowledge of the server secrets.
+Whether encryption or a HMAC is used, an attacker won't be able to recreate the cookie value from the plain token without knowledge of the server secrets.

 #### Cookie with __Host- prefix